A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Nucleic acids are essential molecules for life, carrying the genetic information of all living organisms.
-This experiment demonstrates the metabolism of nucleic acids, including the synthesis and degradation of DNA and RNA.
+Nucleic acids are essential biomolecules carrying the genetic information of all living organisms.
+This experiment demonstrates key aspects of nucleic acid metabolism, including the in vitro synthesis and degradation of DNA and RNA.
+It provides a simplified model to understand the complex processes involved.

 Materials